Cris Morena: Rebelde Way foreign versions

 In 2004, Star One bought the rights to adapt the show for India and REMIX was a huge success and caused a big impact among the local youth.

 In 2004, Mexico's Televisa debuted their own version of the show, Rebelde.
 The soap was, once again, a huge phenomenon among Latin-American crowd and the group that spawned from the show, RBD sold out Latin America's biggest stadiums and were the first group to receive a Diamond Record for sales in Mexico since OV7 in 2000.
 They achieved record sales in Colombia (were they outsold Shakira and Juanes), Brazil, Spain and Chile and in almost every Latin-American country.

 In Brazil, where Hispanic pop is unpopular, RBD sold over 2.5 million records.
 Their first concert in the country, which was free, was marked by tragedy when a much bigger crowd than expected turned out and a stampede killed two young fans.
 Later, they were the first Spanish language acts to do a concert at the world's biggest stadium, Maracanã, in Rio de Janeiro.

-Ironically, one of the few markets in which Rebelde didn't perform well was Argentina, where it only debuted in 2008, two years after their peak (because of contractual obligations with Cris Morena Group and Dori Media).
+Ironically, one of the few markets in which Rebelde did not perform well was Argentina, where it only debuted in 2008, two years after their peak (because of contractual obligations with Cris Morena Group and Dori Media).
 They still managed to achieve a Golden record for sales with their album, Empezar Desde Cero according to CAPIF and their first concert in Buenos Aires (part of their goodbye tour) sold-out.
 Morena was in attendance at the concert.

 At the end of August, a Portuguese adaptation of the show premiered on SIC.
 It also had remakes in Brazil, by Record and Chile, by Mega.
 In both countries, Brazil and Chile, the Mexican version aired with huge success.
 In Chile, the Argentinean version was also broadcast.

 In 2009, it was revealed Fox and Jennifer Lopez's production company had the rights for the American remake.